Olympic Triathlon Training: What Is Zone 5 / VO2 Max?

 Why is Zone 5 training important for Olympic triathletes?

-It improves your peak aerobic capacity, speed, and power, helping you perform better during surges, hills, or strong race finishes.
+It improves your speed and power, helping you perform better during surges, hills, or strong race finishes.

 How long should Zone 5 intervals be?